XTP3/Serenade/README.md

 ## Config
 To use the bot, simply add your Discord bot token, located in the ```Config.json``` file under the key ```TOKEN```.
-Additionally, you can customize your command prefix character by modifying the value associated with the key ```PREFIX```.
+Additionally, you can customize your command prefix character by modifying the value associated with the key ```PREFIX``` (set to '!' by default).

 ## Requirements
 - Node.js v16.9.0 (v18.x+ recommended)